Now Is The Time For Gold And Bitcoin Bulls To Rotate (Cryptocurrency:BTC-USD)

 Conclusion

 Bitcoin is ultimately going much higher in my estimation.
 I still believe that.
 I'm still very long.
 But I have shaved my holdings by close to half in the last 3 to 5 days.
 As I've said, it's simply due for a pullback.
 That pullback may not come before a new all-time high.
 In my August note, I predicted a new all-time high within 6 to 12 months of publishing.
 That target potentially getting hit in half the expected time is beyond what I saw as possible.
 I believe it speaks to the aggressiveness of the move in the last two months.
 To be clear, it is entirely possible if not probable a new all-time high comes before the pullback.
 It could legitimately come before this article is even published.
 The new high is coming.
 The pullback is too.
-I believe that pullback will be a great opportunity to scale back into a more robust position.
+I believe that pullback will be a great opportunity to scale up into a more robust position.
 Until that opportunity presents itself, I'm putting some of that capital back into good old-fashioned gold.

 Disclosure: I am/we are long BTC-USD, XAUUSD:CUR.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.